-Our hybrid conference will explore the specific risks to plant, animal, and human health, how these factors are putting global food and nutrition security in peril, and the emerging technological and management solutions to overcome these threats.
+Our hybrid conference explored the specific risks to plant, animal, and human health, how these factors are putting global food and nutrition security in peril, and the emerging technological and management solutions to overcome these threats.
 Download the conference proceedings. (high res version 27mb)

-In keeping with COVID-restrictions, our international speakers will be streamed live for their presentations and Q&A. All Australian speakers will be present, and we expect to again produce an opportunity for those from development, research, academia, the private sector, primary production, NGO and advocacy groups, and from decision and policy-making to come together at what is the most significant networking event in agriculture for development.
-We will also be offering the opportunity for those not able to attend in person to attend virtually, and hope this will make it possible for a broader international audience to benefit from discussion.
+In keeping with COVID-restrictions, our international speakers were streamed live for their presentations and Q&A. All Australian speakers were present, and we again produced an opportunity for those from development, research, academia, the private sector, primary production, NGO and advocacy groups, and from decision and policy-making to come together at what is the most significant networking event in agriculture for development.
+We also offered the opportunity for those not able to attend in person to attend virtually, making it possible for a broader international audience to benefit from the discussion.

-With our conference being followed by the UN Food Systems Summit, the UN Climate Change Conference and the Nutrition for Growth Summit, our emphasis will be on food systems, but we also see as important the way in which food production systems interact with human health in terms of zoonotic diseases and their spread.
-We also see a focus on biodiversity as important in that natural systems may provide a reservoir of information and resources that can be used to develop solutions for future proofing society against emerging risks.
+With our conference being followed by the UN Food Systems Summit, the UN Climate Change Conference and the Nutrition for Growth Summit, our emphasis was on food systems, but we also saw as important the way in which food production systems interact with human health in terms of zoonotic diseases and their spread.
+We also focused on biodiversity as important in that natural systems may provide a reservoir of information and resources that can be used to develop solutions for future proofing society against emerging risks.

-At our specially designed conference networking dinner on 13 December, we are proud to have this year’s Sir John Crawford Memorial address presented by Dr Agnes Kalibata, UN Secretary General’s Special Envoy to the 2021 Food Systems Summit and President of the Alliance for a Green Revolution in Africa.
+At our specially designed conference networking dinner on 13 December, we were proud to have the Sir John Crawford Memorial address presented by Dr Agnes Kalibata, UN Secretary General’s Special Envoy to the 2021 Food Systems Summit and President of the Alliance for a Green Revolution in Africa.
 The Vote of Thanks was presented by Fiona Simson GAICD, Chair, Commission for International Agricultural Research and President, National Farmers’ Federation.

-On 14 December, our full-day event will be held at the QT Hotel, Canberra.
+On 14 December, our full-day event was held at the QT Hotel, Canberra.

-The event brings together leading international and Australian thinkers and practitioners for an interactive day that will include:
+The event brought together leading international and Australian thinkers and practitioners for an interactive day that included: